 Position Preparedness Response Program Coordinator Develop and maintain this ERPP.
 Consult with local representatives (internal and external) from various technical backgrounds (fire, municipal emergency authority, CPA) in developing the ERPP.
 Be the only authorized person to make changes to the ERPP and ensure that all copies are current.
 Ensure all employees and personnel in the ERPP are familiar with the Plan and their expected roles.
 Responsible for the distribution and tracking of the ERPP and forwarding any Plan updates to Plan holders as required.
 Maintain and retain all records associated with this ERPP.
 Verify and update internal and external emergency contacts as necessary.
-Verify the inventory of emergency equipment and resources on-site against the list provided in this ERPP.
+Verify the inventory of emergency equipment and resources onsite against the list provided in this ERPP.
 Inspect the emergency equipment and resources.
-IF present on-site, follow the directions of the Evacuation Warden and evacuate to the designated Muster Area Report to the Company Management as required.
+Report to the Company Management as required.

 Position Preparedness Response Technical Director Have a current copy of this ERPP.
 Be competent with this ERPP.
 Be capable of mobilization and departure for a propane emergency within 1 hour, if practical, of being notified of such an emergency.
-IF present on-site, follow the directions of the Evacuation Warden and evacuate to the designated Muster Area Report to the Emergency Services Unified Command Structure.
+Report to the Emergency Services Unified Command Structure.
 Direct the Technical Advisor.
 Be capable of providing a continuous response on a 24-hour day basis.
 Travel to the location of the propane emergency if not already at site.
 Serve as a liaison between the Emergency Services Unified Command Structure, Technical Advisor and Company Management.
 Consult with the ERAC Response Centre continuously during a propane emergency and arrange requests for additional resources with the Emergency Services Unified Command Structure as needed.
-Consult with the Emergency Services Unified Command Structure and provide advice regarding risks and appropriate steps to be taken at the emergency site to preserve public safety (i.e. advise on evacuation distances, if necessary).
+Consult with the Emergency Services Unified Command Provide advice regarding risks and appropriate steps to be taken at the emergency site to preserve public safety (i.e. advise on evacuation distances, if necessary).
 Ensure that further transportation of LPG from the propane emergency site is done in a safe and legal manner.
 Complete and submit a written ERPP debriefing report on the emergency within five days.
 Attend regular meetings with the Emergency Services Unified Command Structure and other Directors as scheduled by the Emergency Services Unified Command Structure.
 Attend the debriefing meetings.

-Position Preparedness Response ERAC Response Centre Answers calls to the 24-Hour Emergency Number 1 (800) 265 - 0212.
+Position Preparedness Response ERAC Response Centre Answers calls to the 24-Hour Emergency Number 1 (800) 265-0212.
 Maintain regular communications with the Technical Director or alternate as warranted.
 Acquire additional resource people or equipment as necessary.
 Upon completion of the propane emergency, call all parties to close all loops (including standby resources).
 Technical Advisor Have a current copy of this ERPP.
 Be competent with this ERPP.
 Provide technical support to the Program Coordinator for the selection and maintenance of emergency equipment inventory.
-IF present on-site, follow the directions of the Evacuation Warden and evacuate to the designated Muster Area Report to the Technical Director.
+Report to the Technical Director.
 Follow the instructions of the Technical Director.
 Debrief and obtain any information from the person who initially discovered the emergency.
 Assure the Emergency Services Unified Command Structure that the company is prepared to provide assistance with the propane emergency.
 Assure the Emergency Services Unified Command Structure of their technical expertise in propane and familiarity with company equipment and procedures.
 Attend internal debriefing meetings.